rsasaki0109/kinematicPOST/README.md

 This program belongs to the Laboratory of Satellite Navigation Engineering at Tokyo University of Marine Science and Technology (TUMSAT).

-This program operates on VS 2010 or later.
+This program is compatible with Visual Studio 2010 or later and can also be built using a Makefile.

 ## build